 For recruiters, there are plenty of great online sourcing tools to use.
 We’ve compiled a list of our favourites to help you streamline and get the most from your sourcing efforts.
-We’ve started by listing some excellent options for sourcing candidates before listing some tools you can use to communicate with candidates, too.
+We’ve started by listing some top tools for sourcing candidates before listing some tools you can use to communicate with candidates, too.
 Happy hunting!

-So, those are 7 of the best online tools for sourcing in recruitment.
+So, those are 7 of the best online recruitment tools for sourcing.
 Each one provides specific benefits, and each one shows that sourcing has come a long way from cold calling candidates in their lunch break.
 Use some (or all) of the apps listed, streamline your sourcing efforts, and you’ll find it much easier to find, engage, and place candidates.

 If you want more tips and tricks to help you source the very best candidates, download our Ultimate Guide to Sourcing Top Talent below:

 Andy Mckendry is a copywriter with an MA in Professional Writing.
 In the early mornings he is known to gravitate towards the nearest coffee pot.